New Estimands for Experiments with Strong Interference: Introduction

 \section{Introduction}

-In experiments where the assumption of ``no interference between units'' does not apply, the effects of the treatment may extend to units receiving the control.
-Examples include vaccination studies where units receiving the placebo may be protected by the vaccine through herd immunity; economic effects such as those occurring in a marketplace; or social networks in which units may be influenced by information received from others.
-In such settings, generally an assumption is made to limit the effects of interference; for example, one might divide the units into groups that are assumed not to interfere with each other.
-In settings where such restrictions are implausible or have questionable validity, analyses relying on those assumptions may yield misleading conclusions.
+In experiments where the assumption of ``no interference between units'' does not apply, the outcome of each unit may depend not only on their own treatment assignment, but also on the treatment of others.
+Examples include vaccination studies where units receiving the placebo may be protected by the vaccine through herd immunity \citep{hudgens2008toward}, or social networks in which units may be influenced by the actions of others \citep{cai2021causal}.
+In such experiments, often an assumption is made to limit the effects of interference; for example, one might divide the units into groups that are assumed not to interfere with each other, or assume that most units do not interfere with each other.
+However, such assumptions may sometimes be implausible or overly questionable, precluding their usage.

-For such settings, we propose to estimate contrasts in attributable treatment effects.
-The attributable effect is the difference between a unit's observed outcome and that which would have resulted under a uniformity trial, such as the counterfactual in which all units had received the control \citep{rosenbaum2001effects}.
-In this paper, we show that such effects can be partially characterized as a function of each unit's direct treatment and indirect exposure to the treatment of others, potentially with no assumptions on interference.